ContentWarning/Content-Warning-Mod-Templates/content/Harmony/README.md

 _While you can use_ `return false;` _in a prefix patch, it is **HIGHLY DISCOURAGED** as it can **AND WILL** cause compatibility issues with other mods._

-For example, we want to add a patch that will debug log the current players' position.
+For example, we want to add a patch that will add a random amount to the total value of items in the cart upon adding an item.
 We have the following postfix patch patching the `AddItemToCart` method in `ShoppingCart`: